rqritter/WCU-PaperCut/README.md

 - HKLM\SYSTEM\CurrentControlSet\Control\Print
   `DWORD Value: DnsOnWire = 1`

-### Modify the local host file of the servers
+### Modify the local hosts file of the servers
-  - Add `printserver` and `printserver.wcu.edu` to the host file with the backend server`s IP Address
+  - Add the cluster name and FQDN to the hosts file with the backend server`s IP Address
     ```
     152.30.32.92     printserver.wcu.edu
     152.30.32.92     printserver